Best Forex Indicator Combinations

-If you ask any trader what they look for before taking a trade and chances are the word confluence is going to up.
+If you ask any trader what data they take into account before taking a trade, chances are the word "confluence" is going to come up.

 Whether this is a fundamental trader looking to play a strong currency against a weaker one, or a price action trader waiting to see how price reacts at a certain level, the best trades happen when there are multiple reasons to be in the trade.